mileskin/jasmine-fake-ajax/README.md

 ## TODO

 * don't use default success data at all, if matching fake options not found then warn and do nothing else
-* use underscore everywhere instead of functional jQuery (filter, map)
 * implement jasmine.FakeAjax.register({url: '/a'}) and use in init
 * extract informative warn/error logging with options, test name
 * update jquery